KARAN-D05/TopoCore/README.md

 Execution is no longer a straight line.
 Programs are treated as symbolic spaces through which computation moves.

+## The Core Argument

+Normal CPUs encode logical flow through address order.
+Geometry of memory is incidental.
+Two consecutive addresses can be physically distant and execution is unaffected.

+Topocore encodes logical flow through spatial continuity.
+Geometry is constitutive.
+Position determines execution.

+This makes Topocore programs `semasiographic` - meaning lives in spatial arrangement, not in arbitrary symbolic addressing.

+> The semasiographic argument and the cosmetic topology criticism are addressed in [Spatial Semantics](Spatial%20Semantics).

 ## Why?

 Modern processors follow a fundamentally linear execution model: